timothyb0912/pylogit/README.rst

 What PyLogit is
 ===============
-PyLogit is a Python package for performing maximum likelihood estimation of conditional logit models and similar logit-like models.
+PyLogit is a Python package for performing maximum likelihood estimation of conditional logit models and similar discrete choice models.

 Main Features
 =============